 The script is sharp and witty and not too dissimilar to Rogen’s Superbad or Drillbit Taylor.
 The look of the film is impressive especially the cars, Kato’s Black Beauties.
 The engineering behind these machines is sleek, sharp and cool.
 You don’t need the added bonus of 3D to appreciate their scenes in the film.
 The Green Hornet is well shot with great locations and stand-out action scenes, enhanced by being shown in 3D, but not necessarily better.

-Best scene: When outside the restaurant walking up to the crime lords, Kato pulls out Bruce Lee’s One Inch Punch… BAM!
+: When outside the restaurant walking up to the crime lords, Kato pulls out Bruce Lee’s One Inch Punch… BAM!

-Best line: We could be heroes!
+: We could be heroes!
 We will *pose* as villains to get close to the bad guys.
 That way, no one will suspect we’re really the good guys.

-Watch if you liked: Kick Ass, Superbad, Scott Pilgrim vs. The World
+: Kick Ass, Superbad, Scott Pilgrim vs. The World